DaveEveritt/decision-maker/README.md

 ## TO DO

+- [ ] trap for NaN when only one slider
+- [ ] make mobile-first with tabs or slider panes
+- [ ] provide a question text field to replace 'Decision Maker'
 - [ ] enable deletion of reasons
-- [ ] enable swapping wrongly entered reasons between for/not
-- [ ] make mobile-first with tabs or slider panes
+- [ ] untangle and abstract choiceYtotal and choiceNtotal calculations

+## DONE

-- [ ] replace fieldset h2 with legend and style
+- [x] replace fieldset h2 with legend and style
-- [ ] add a question title field

-## TO DONE

 - [x] branch master in "static", merge textinput into master
 - [x] delete redundant branches
 - [x] use Y N sliders instead of total sliders (line ~46)